-The universal returnable bottle makes it easy for consumers to use for different brands and flavors, was very successful in Peru.
-This contributes to the company's environmentally friendly efforts to produce returnable packaging.
+The universal returnable bottle that can be interchanged for other brands, making it easy for consumers to use, was very successful in Peru.
+This contributes to the company's environmentally friendly efforts regarding returnable packaging.

 - New still drinks presentations:

 - Water 1.5L

 - Frugos 300MI

 - Powerade 1L

 - CCSWB continues to launch new still drinks.
 160 new presentations were introduced to the market.